Inspiring Women Night

 Players in the Community

 The WNBA connects with fans of all ages through extensive community outreach.
-As the league marks the sixteenth season of the WNBA, the players continue to be recognized for their commitment and dedication to fans in cities across America.
+As the WNBA marks the 17th season, the players continue to be recognized for their commitment and dedication to fans in cities across America.
 The WNBA has two primary community initiatives: WNBA Fit and Inspiring Women.
-In addition to these initiatives, the WNBA honors players who are active in their communities with the WNBA Community Assist Award presented four times a year.
-For more information on how a member of the Indiana Fever team or coaching staff can make an appearance for you please click here.
+In addition to these initiatives, the WNBA honors players who are active in their communities with the WNBA Community Assist Award presented four times each year.
+For more information on how a member of the Indiana Fever team or coaching staff can make an appearance for you, please click here.

 Fever Players Honored with WNBA Community Assist Awards